 - Ice Skating: Located by the snow tubing, glide around our 10,000 ft rink.
 Read more.

-- Blue Ridge Parkway: Drive or walk one of America’s favorite roads for spectacular views.
-Since sections closes frequently in the winter for snow or icy spots, you can hike or snowshoe there.
-Our favorite is walking across the Viaduct (park at US 221 crossing near Grandfather Mtn).
+- Blue Ridge Parkway: Drive one of America’s favorite roads for spectacular views, with many overlooks, picnic areas and trails along the way.
+Since sections closes frequently in the winter for snow or icy spots, you can also hike or snowshoe there.
 See our Parkway Loop Drive Guide.

 - Wineries: Find three wineries in our area – Banner Elk, Grandfather and Linville Falls.
-Each has beautiful outdoor settings with local vintages on good weather days.
+Each has beautiful outdoor settings for relaxation while sampling local vintages.
 See our Winery Guide.

-- Hikes & Waterfalls: Take a winter hike in Pisgah National Forest.
+- Hikes & Waterfalls: Since we are surrounded by Pisgah National Forest, find plenty of hiking trails and waterfalls.
 See our Top Hikes & Waterfalls.
 Our favorite place for wide hiking trails for easy social distancing is Moses Cone Park.
-You can access their trails even when the Blue Ridge Parkway is closed for wintry weather (park by Trout Lake off Shulls Mill Road near the Parkway intersection).

 - Snowy Strolls: Our mountain has many quiet streets perfect for an short stroll, especially when it’s cold outside.
 Just avoid our three busier streets – Sugar Mtn Drive, Grouse Moor and Cross Park.
 Or walk the greenway in Banner Elk – they usually get less snow than us.